 The above functionalities are assumed to be operated by trusted parties (generally M2M Service Providers but possibly trusted third parties).

-12.2 Enroling M2M Nodes and M2M applications for oneM2M services
+12.2 Enrolling M2M Nodes and M2M applications for oneM2M services

 Though M2M nodes in the field domain are assumed to communicate without human involvement, individuals or organizations remain responsible for setting the access control policies used to authorize their M2M nodes to access M2M services.
 In the following text, M2M Nodes is used to refer to M2M field nodes.

 In particular, individuals or organizations acquiring M2M nodes can subscribe to a contract with an M2M Service provider (M2M Service Subscription) under which they enrol their M2M nodes (e.g. using identifiers pre-provisioned on the nodes, such as Node-ID).
-This in turn may require an M2M Service provisioning step (including Security provisioning) that takes place on the target M2M nodes themselves, for which interoperable procedures are specified by oneM2M (see section A.1).
+This in turn may require an M2M Service provisioning step (including Security provisioning) that takes place on the target M2M nodes themselves, for which interoperable procedures are specified by oneM2M (see clause A.1).
 Following M2M service provisioning, the nodes can be identified and authenticated by an M2M Authentication Function for association with an M2M Service Subscription, whose properties reflect the contractual agreement established between their owner and the M2M Service Provider.

-Similarly, it shall be possible for an M2M Service Provider to mandate that application accessing M2M services be provisioned with security credentials used to authorize specific operations to instantiated applications (see section A.2).
+Similarly, it can be possible for an M2M Service Provider to mandate that application accessing M2M services be provisioned with security credentials used to authorize specific operations to instantiated applications (see clause A.2).
 This step facilitates the deployment and management of applications that are instantiated in great numbers, as it enables all instances of an application to be managed through common security policies that are set once for all.
 It also enables to keep control over applications issued by untrusted sources.

 The above steps may be delegated to an M2M trust enabler, when this role is not assumed by the M2M Service Provider.